 3.)
 Many of the arguments I hear from Right Wingers amount to two things:

 I.) "They took our jerb.... they teeekk errrr jerrrrrrbbb.. teeeyy tttteeekkkkk errrrrrr jerrbbbbbbbb."
 This assumes that the jobs "belong" to someone other than the company.
 They own the job, they can fill it as they please.
 If they want to put a goddamn giant squid in charge of their Marketing Department that is their business to do so.
-I don't care if they hire some Mexican to cut lawns, or someone from Nicaragua to pick lettuce, it is THE COMPANY'S job slot to fill.
+I don't care if they hire some Mexican to cut lawns, or someone from Nicaragua to pick lettuce, it is THE COMPANY'S job slot to fill.4.)
+Markets want to clear.
+This is very simple Micro/Intro to economics and I find that this argument goes completely over the heads of most people because the majority of people are economic morons.
+I'm not saying this to demean them per se, I'm saying this because the VAST majority of Americans don't get it, and they don't want to.

 II.)
 "But ...
 But ...
 But they are breaking a LAW!"
 Well in many states so are you if you're getting a blowjob, having anal sex, modifying your car illegally, not declaring your online purchases on your taxes so that you have to pay sales tax (This can be a felony by the way), if you own "prohibited" firearms in states like Illinois, Cali, or if you ever carry a firearm in a state where it is not legal to do so.
 LAWS do not decide whether something is morally right or wrong.
 They determine what politicians have determined to punish.
 It is "illegal" to do all sorts of things that the government has no business in.
 So FUCK OFF!
 The legality of an issue is completely irrelevant to the issue.